 Review activities may be conducted in-person, virtually or via conference calls.
 To begin the review, the Department's review team will conduct an introductory meeting with the educational agency's cross-functional team.
-The purpose of this meeting is to address the review activities and schedule:
+The purpose of this meeting is to discuss the review activities: